-You can configure your application to read data that has been modified but not yet committed by another transaction; that is, dirty data.
+Berkeley DB allows you to configure your application to read data that has been modified but not yet committed by another transaction; that is, dirty data.
 When you do this, you may see a performance benefit by allowing your application to not have to block waiting for write locks.

 On the other hand, the data that your application is reading may change before the transaction has completed.